martinsins/oecd-decoupling-classifier/README.md

 All results reported in the accompanying report are generated programmatically via `main.py`.

 Raw data files are intentionally excluded from the repository via `.gitignore`.
-The data sources and download logic are documented explicitly in the notebook `notebooks/01_build_panel.ipynb`, which retrieves the original public datasets (OECD, OWID, World Bank) and constructs the final processed panel.
+The data sources and download logic are documented explicitly in the notebook `notebooks/01_build_panel.ipynb`, which retrieves the original public datasets (OWID emissions and World Bank WDI GDP growth) and constructs the final processed panel.
+OECD membership is enforced via a fixed ISO-3 country list.

 The pipeline additionally produces evaluation outputs for a one-year-ahead forecasting robustness check; these results are documented and interpreted in the report but are generated automatically using the same entry point.